-For spouses and widow(er)s subject to the public service pension reduction, the tier I reduction is, under current law, equal to 2/3 of the amount of the public pension.
-The amount of the public service pension is the current gross amount, before any deductions for income tax withholding, Medicare premiums, health insurance or other benefits.
+Under current law, the tier I portion of the annuity is reduced by an amount equal to 2/3 of the amount of the public pension.
+The amount of the public service pension is the current gross amount, before any deductions for income tax withholding, Medicare premiums, health insurance, or other benefits.

-3. What is the background of the public service pension reduction in spouse and widow(er)s' annuities and how does it affect such payments?
+3. What is the background of the public service pension reduction in spouse and widow(er)s’ annuities?

-The public service pension reduction in social security and railroad retirement spouse and widow(er)s' benefits was brought about by 1977 social security legislation which also applied to the tier I benefits of railroad retirement spouses and widow(er)s.
-The tier I portion of a railroad retirement annuity is based on railroad retirement credits and any social security credits an employee has acquired.
+The public service pension reduction in social security and railroad retirement spouse and widow(er)s’ benefits was created by social security legislation enacted in 1977 which also applied to the tier I benefits of railroad retirement spouses and widow(er)s.
+The tier I portion of a railroad retirement annuity is based on railroad retirement credits and any social security credits the railroad employee has acquired.
 It is computed under social security formulas and approximates what social security would pay if railroad work were also covered by that system.
 Tier I benefits are, therefore, reduced in the same manner as social security benefits when certain other benefits are also payable.